devmicaelyg/devmicaelyg/README.md

 I'm a fullstack developer.
 I do systems analysis and development 💻

-🚀 I have experiences with Angular Js, Spring Boot, Aspnet Core and in addition to developing some projects with React.
+🚀 I have experiences with:
+- Angular JS
+- Angular 2+
+- React
+- Spring Boot
+- .NET
+- EF 6
+- JSP
+- ASP

 If you want to get in touch, here are some ways :speech_balloon: